Skip to main content

 Empowering the consumer for the green transition

-The new Directive amends two existing consumer law Directives: the Consumer Rights Directive and the Unfair Commercial Practices Directive.
+The Directive amends two existing consumer law Directives: the Consumer Rights Directive and the Unfair Commercial Practices Directive.
 It will make EU horizonal consumer law better fit for the green transition and will support the changes needed in consumer behaviour to achieve climate and environmental objectives under the European Green Deal.
 The proposal was announced in the New Consumer Agenda and the Circular Economy Action Plan.

 Next steps: